 What is a 529 plan?

-With this article, I would like to share how the 529 plan can help you send your kids or grandkids to college.
+In this article, I will share how the 529 plan can help you send your kids or grandkids to college.

 Let’s break down some of the benefits of the 529 plan.